Den gyldene freden: Description

-One of Sweden's most well-known restaurants, it is the second oldest restaurant in the world to have the same surroundings, according to the Guinness World Records.
-Its surroundings and environment are more or less unchanged since the day the restaurant opened in 1722, making it a unique example of an 18th-century tavern.
+One of Sweden's most well-known restaurants, it is the second-oldest restaurant in the world to have the same surroundings, according to the Guinness World Records.
+Its surroundings and environment are more or less unchanged since the day that the restaurant opened in 1722, making it a unique example of an 18th-century tavern.

-Throughout the centuries, Freden has been a central gathering place for many of Sweden's noted writers, painters and songwriters; most significantly, Anders Zorn bought Freden in 1919 and saved it from shutting down.
+Throughout the centuries, Freden has been a central gathering place for many of Sweden's noted writers, painters, and songwriters; most significantly, Anders Zorn bought Freden in 1919 and saved it from shutting down.
 The house in which Freden is located is now owned (and therefore secured for the future) by the Swedish Academy.
 Every Thursday, the Academy (which nominates the winner of the Nobel Prize in Literature) convenes here for its weekly dinner.

-The restaurant initially gained its reputation and fame through songs written by national poets Carl Michael Bellman (1740–1795), Evert Taube (1890–1976) and more recently by singer-songwriter Cornelis Vreeswijk (1937–1987).
+The restaurant initially gained its reputation and fame through songs written by national poets Carl Michael Bellman (1740–1795), Evert Taube (1890–1976), and more recently by singer-songwriter Cornelis Vreeswijk (1937–1987).